amannirala13/Penfights/README.md

 ## Developers Note
 - Stick to wireframes, graphics and design guildlines provided.
-- Dont perform unnecessary changes or addition of features.
+- Don't perform unnecessary changes or addition of features.
-- Practice clean coading with proper comments.
+- Practice clean coding with proper comments.

 ## ToDo
 - [x] Linking to Backend